George Mira: College career

-Playing career
+Professional career

 Mira was selected in the second round of the 1964 NFL draft, fifteenth overall, by the San Francisco 49ers.
 Primarily a reserve, he played for eight NFL seasons, 1964 through 1971, for the 49ers, Philadelphia Eagles, Baltimore Colts, and Miami Dolphins.
 He was a backup to John Brodie in San Francisco and to Bob Griese in Super Bowl VI as a member of the 1971 Dolphins.
 With the 49ers in 1964, he threw a pass to quarterback Billy Kilmer (who was playing running back) that Kilmer eventually fumbled; the fumble would be recovered by Minnesota Vikings defensive end Jim Marshall, who infamously ran 66 yards in the wrong direction.

 Mira signed a multi-year contract with the Montreal Alouettes of the Canadian Football League (CFL) in August 1972, completing 92 of 168 passes for 1356 yards and 11 touchdowns and eight interceptions in 1973.

-With the Birmingham Americans of the new World Football League (WFL) in 1974, he was MVP of their championship game victory, completing 155 of 313 passes for 2,248 yards and 17 touchdowns and 14 interceptions during the season.
+With the Birmingham Americans of the new World Football League (WFL) in 1974, he was the MVP of their championship game victory, completing 155 of 313 passes for 2,248 yards and 17 touchdowns and 14 interceptions during the season.
 Despite the success on the field, the Birmingham franchise folded in March.
 In 1975, with the Jacksonville Express of the WFL, he completed 123 of 254 passes for 1,675 yards and 12 touchdowns and interceptions.
 The league would cease operations late in the 1975 season.

 Mira finished his career in 1977, playing six games for the Toronto Argonauts as a player-coach.

-After football
+Personal life and death

+Mira (r) in 2018 autographs a copy of the Sports Illustrated feature "One Wonderful Conch Is This Mira".

-Mira returned to Florida and now operates the Native Conch, a food concession at Fairchild Botanical Gardens in Coral Gables.
+After retiring from football, Mira returned to Florida and operated the Native Conch, a food concession at Fairchild Botanical Gardens in Coral Gables.
 For many years he owned a Key West restaurant called George Mira's Pizza Huddle, located across the street from the junior league baseball fields where it became a haven for post-game celebrations.

-Personal

-His son George Mira Jr. was an All-American linebacker at the University of Miami.
+Mira operated his businesses with his wife, Nancy, She died on March 17, 2017.
+Their son, George Mira Jr., was an All-American linebacker at the University of Miami.
+George Mira Sr. died in Miami on December 9, 2025, at the age of 83.